abraddy24/Infinite-Runner-App/Project Log.md

 Goal for week of 11/16/2015
   Start working on start screen that opens into game world.
 Do a tutorial that will aid in this and try to implement it.
 Also continue to work on obstacles.

+Week of 11/16/2015
+  Got a start menu up and it runs on the emulaiton, but still tyring to get the start game button to open into another screen.   created new obstacles

+Goal for week of 11/23/2015
+  Get start button to open into blank screen.
+Take UDemy class on Android 2D graphics games (32 lectures) and get good         progress on that.